 Joshua: There is no toll free number on the screen.
 Besides, minimalism isn’t something you can buy.
 You can follow our website and follow other minimalists (see our links page) to get a more thorough understanding of minimalism.

 Q: Did anyone in particular inspire you to start this site?

 Joshua: Yes, we were inspired by dozens of minimalist websites, especially Joshua Becker’s Becoming Minimalist, Colin Wright’s Exile Lifestyle, Courtney Carver’s Be More with Less, and Leo Babauta’s Zen Habits and mnmlist.com.

 Q: What was the hardest part of your journey?
 Easiest part?

 Ryan: Making the decision to do it was the hardest part for me.
 And not just do it half-assed, but really do it.
 Really become a minimalist.
 Making that decision was difficult and made me very nervous and anxious at first.
 Also, I thought getting rid of my cable TV subscription was going to be hard but it wasn’t, it was actually pretty damn easy (to be clear though, you don’t have to get rid of your TV to be a minimalist, but I wanted to so I could focus on what’s important in my life; watching reruns of MASH just wasn’t important for me).

 Joshua: Taking action—especially your first few steps—is usually the hardest part.
 Culturally, we are taught that “information is power” or “knowledge is power,” but true power is in action.
 Take action and don’t get stuck in the paralysis of analysis.
 The easiest part was trashing stuff I didn’t use.
 Once the decision was made and I started taking action, throwing out and donating the stuff that I didn’t need was easy.

-Question: Are there any spiritual or religious aspects in minimalism.
+Q: Are there any spiritual or religious aspects in minimalism.

 Ryan: Yes, you have to practice witchcraft and pray to the forrest every fortnight.